thgie/laro-ti99-4a/README.md

 - Adrian Demleitner, digital humanities scholar

+## Content
+- `dumps` contains the [extraced](#Extraction-Process) data and BASIC files, as well as one example of a re-encoded data file was `.wav`
+- `tapes` holds information and documentation regarding the source material
+    - `tapes/photos` exposes photos of the front, back, side and, most importantly, the sleeve of all five tapes

 ## Copyright

 Laro Schatzer is holding the intellectual property of the code and paratextual material published in this repository.
 Contextual information is released under [GPL-3.0](LICENSE)